 Enjoy the early morning in the breathtaking Nordfjord, followed by a delicious breakfast.
 We then sail past West Cape for our approach to Ålesund.Art Nouveau city

 Ålesund is renowned for its beautiful Art Nouveau architecture and famed Atlanterhavsparken aquarium.
-Our tour to the aquarium includes a visit to see resident penguins before we continue to nearby Mount Aksla for an amazing view.Mountains and roses
+Our tour to the aquarium includes a visit to see resident penguins before we continue to nearby Mount Aksla for an amazing view.Into the fjords

 Charming Trondheim is home to great history and a rich cultural life.Magical, medieval and modern

-In the afternoon, the ship sails northwest, passing the Kjeungskjær lighthouse, islets and rocky reefs.
-After sailing through the narrow channel of Stokksund, we head towards charming Rørvik.TIME IN PORT
+In the afternoon, the ship sails northwest, passing the Kjeungskjær lighthouse, islets and rocky reefs and onwards towards charming Rørvik.TIME IN PORT

-Today we cross the Arctic Circle, marking your best chance to see Northern Lights.
-We mark the occasion with a fun Arctic Circle ceremony on deck.Forces of nature
+Today we cross the Arctic Circle and the land of the midnight sun.
+We mark the occasion with a truly memorable traditional ceremony on deck.Forces of nature

 Ørnes is the site of Norway's second-largest glacier, Svartisen.